FredericGariepy/LighthouseLabs/PKM/W2/D1/W2D1_task_NIST_prep.md

 The information for your current user base of 200 people is stored on a server that is directly connected to the web servers for easy retrieval.

-After reviewing the NIST quick start guide FAQ related to the prepare step, perform the key preparation activties for the given scenario and identify the following:
+After reviewing the NIST quick start guide FAQ related to the prepare step, perform the key preparation activties for the given scenario and identify the following (Q1,Q2,Q3,Q4,Q5):

 1. The top 3 biggest risks to company security with explanations for your determination
 2. Security controls that could compensate for the company's major risks
 3. A strategy for implementing continous monitoring of company source code
 4. Identify the company's high value assets

-Now, review the Categorize Step page along with it's associated FAQ (with a focus on section 2 & 3).
+5. Now, review the Categorize Step page along with it's associated FAQ (with a focus on section 2 & 3).
    Then using what you learned make a categorization determination around the company's database server and the potential impact on the organization if it is compromised in anyway, be sure to address all elements of the CIA triad.
 ___
 # -> Share your responses with your peers on discord!
 ## response

-### top 3 biggest risk:
+### Q1. top 3 biggest risk:
 1. Data Breach:

    A Data breach would expose the company's data: PII and Financial data